Registration and Enrollment

 Poole will be regularly managing enrollment in courses by adding seats, updating restrictions, and occasionally even adding additional sections.
 Make sure you are constantly checking the course schedule, getting on waitlists when possible, and not giving up if you don’t get into a class you want.
 Your schedule on your registration day likely won’t be anything like your final schedule.

 Courses taught by the Poole College of Management (ACC, BUS, EC, MIE) are very popular.
 Our priority in the Poole College is to ensure that Poole majors (and minors) have access to the courses they need and are able to enroll in those courses to stay on track for graduation.
 To manage this process, and to be transparent about enrollment controls and deadlines, we will follow the process outlined below.

 - Poole utilizes the university’s registration waitlist function extensively for courses that are full or have reserved seats.
 As long as you meet the prerequisites for the class, you should be able to get on the waitlist, even if there are reserved seats.
-We will review enrollment on our courses on April 18th and remove most of the reserved seats at that time.
+We will review enrollment on our courses on April 16th and remove many of the reserved seats at that time.
 These seats will go to students based on their position on the waitlist so be sure to waitlist early.
 See more information about waitlists below.

 - Most 200-level Poole courses will be open to anyone at NC State (e.g., MIE 201-001, ACC 210-001) from the start, although some seats will still be reserved for Poole students.
 Students are encouraged to get on the waitlist.

 - Most 300-level Poole courses are restricted to admitted Poole majors and minors.
 On the 4th day of classes, we will remove this restriction for any remaining seats.
 BUS 351 will remain restricted to Poole majors only